Huntsville

 Parks & Recreation

-Features: Over 10 miles of trails for hiking, biking, and horseback riding, along with picnic areas and a playground.
+Features: Over 10 miles of trails for hiking, biking, and horseback riding, along with diverse wildlife and plant species.
+It’s part of the North Alabama Birding Trail, making it a haven for bird enthusiasts. (en.wikipedia.org)

 Community Character